handyteddy/RedTeam/content/posts/cybersoc-ctf.md

 ## CyberSOC CTF Challenge

-The CyberSOC challenge is a quite interesting test of **patience, perseverance, and the stock ability to think** , The challenge claims a link is hidden in the provided image, a link to which the challenge will be started.
+TheThe CyberSOC challenge is a quite interesting test of **patience, perseverance, and the stock ability to think** , The challenge claims a link is hidden in the provided image, a link to which the challenge will be started.

 {{< figure src="/images/cybersocctf/hidden.jpg">}}